benkoger/gazelle-identification/README.md

 1. You need annotated training images with bounding boxes around the object you want to extract and ultimately classify.

+   - If you are using [Loopy](loopbio.com/loopy/), then you can use the [loopy_to_PASCALVOC.ipynb](https://github.com/benkoger/gazelle-identification/blob/master/loopy_to_PASCALVOC.ipynb) notebook to convert the loopy annotation files to the .xml files that the TensorFlow object detection api uses as default.

-   - The easist way I have found to do this is with the app called [RectLabel](https://itunes.apple.com/us/app/rectlabel-labeling-images-for-object-detection/id1210181730?mt=12).
+   - The easist way I have found outside of Loopy to do this is with the app called [RectLabel](https://itunes.apple.com/us/app/rectlabel-labeling-images-for-object-detection/id1210181730?mt=12).
 I think it is only avaiable for mac.

    - What you ultimately want is a folder containing the raw images and, within that, a second folder call *annotations* with the .xml annotation       files for some subset of the raw images in PASCAL VOC format.

-2. Once you have the annotated data, we are going prepate to retrain a pretrained tensorflow model as described [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md).
+2. Once you have the annotated data, you must prepare to retrain a pretrained tensorflow model as described [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md).
-   - As described in the link, we ultimately want to get our relevant directories and files in the following form:
+   - As described in the link, you ultimately want to get your relevant directories and files in the following form:
      ```
       +data
         -label_map file